Yamaha Motor Finance Australia Privacy Policy

 We will use a variety of methods to collect and disclose your personal information including through written forms, telephone calls and via electronic means.
 We may collect and disclose your personal information during the information life cycle, regularly, or on an ad hoc basis, depending on the purpose of collection.

-8. OVERSEAS DISCLOSURE
+9. OVERSEAS DISCLOSURE

-9. CREDIT REPORTING
+10. CREDIT REPORTING

 You can ask us to provide you access to your credit information we have on our record.
-If your financial situation changes you can ask us to correct the information by using the contact details described in ‘Contact Details’ below.
+If your financial situation changes you can ask us to correct the information by using the contact details provided in section 17 ‘Contact Details’.
 You also have the right to ask the CRB not to use your information for pre-screening and direct marketing purposes.
 In the event of an unforeseen event, for example, identity theft or fraud that compromises your personal information, you can ask the CRB to freeze your credit file and not to use or disclose your credit-related information for a given period.
 Additionally, when we are checking your credit worthiness and at other times, we may share information about you with the CRB who may then include your information in reports that the CRB gives to other organisations (such as other lenders) to help them assess your creditworthiness.
 Some of the information we give to the CRB may reflect adversely on your credit worthiness, for example, where you fail to make payments or if you commit a serious credit infringement (such as obtaining credit by fraud).
 Such information may affect your ability to get credit from other lenders.

-We also utilise information services from illion Australia Pty Ltd (‘Illion’) to access other data registries required to assess your credit worthiness, ability to repay a loan or make repayments under a credit agreement, as well as for completing bank statement scraping services.
+We also utilise information services from illion Australia Pty Ltd (“Illion”) to access other data registries required to assess your credit worthiness, ability to repay a loan or make repayments under a credit agreement, as well as for completing bank statement scraping services.
 Illion’s privacy policy can be accessed at https://www.illion.com.au/privacy-policy/

-10. YOUR PERSONAL INFORMATION AND OUR MARKETING PRACTICES
+11. YOUR PERSONAL INFORMATION AND OUR MARKETING PRACTICES

-11. HOW WE USE COOKIES
+12. HOW WE USE COOKIES

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added, and the cookie helps analyse web traffic or lets us know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about webpage traffic and improve our website in order to tailor it to customer needs.
+This helps us analyse data about webpage traffic and improve the Website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.